katduecker/gamma-flicker-entrainment-scripts/README.md

-# PhD project 1: entrainment of neuronal gamma oscillations using rapid frequency tagging
+# Entrainment of neuronal gamma oscillations using Rapid Frequency Tagging

 This repository contains all scripts developed for the analysis of Magnetoencephalography (MEG) data for [Duecker et al., 2021, J Neurosci](https://www.jneurosci.org/content/41/31/6684.abstract).